jarviscanada/jarvis_data_eng_RichardPolisuk/linux_sql/README.md

 servers.
 Custom Linux agents run on each node of the Linux cluster running CentOS 7 and will record hardware specifications of the servers and will collect CPU/memory resource usage every minute.
 This information will be added and stored in a central Postgres database running on a dedicated server.
-The LCA team will generate reports using this data by the LCA team to help monitor and support the cluster.
+The LCA team will generate reports using this data which will help monitor and support the cluster.

 The technologies used in this project are:

 - bash scripts (used to gather the hardware specifications, resource usage, and manage docker)
 - Postgres v9.6 database (stores the collected data)
-- psql v9.2 (used to administer the Postgres database)
+- psql v9.2 (Postgres client program used to administer the Postgres database)
 - git v2.30.1 (version control software)
 - Docker v20.10.11 (container running the Postgres database)
 - IntelliJ IDEA v2021.2.3 (used as the IDE to edit files)